tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### size
-The size (or radius) of the series in pixels.
-If not specified, the available space is split evenly between the series.Available for donut series only.
+The or radius of the chart donut series in pixels.
+If not set, the available space is split evenly between the series.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`